krb5/krb5/doc/rst_source/krb_admins/database/incr_db_prop.rst

 that change the database also write information about the changes to an "update log" file, maintained as a circular buffer of a certain size.
-A process on each slave KDC connects to a service on the master KDC (currently implmented in the kadmind server) and periodically requests the changes that have been made since the last check.
+A process on each slave KDC connects to a service on the master KDC (currently implemented in the :ref:`kadmind(8)` server) and periodically requests the changes that have been made since the last check.
 By default, this check is done every two minutes.
 If the database has just been modified in the previous several seconds (currently the threshold is hard-coded at 10 seconds), the slave will not retrieve updates, but instead will pause and try again soon after.
 This reduces the likelihood that incremental update queries will cause delays for an administrator trying to make a bunch of changes to the database at the same time.

-Incremental propagation uses the following entries in the per-realm data in the KDC config file (See :ref:`kdc.conf`):
+Incremental propagation uses the following entries in the per-realm data in the KDC config file (See :ref:`kdc.conf(5)`):

 ====================== =============== ===========================================
 iprop_enable           *boolean*       If *true*, then incremental propagation is enabled, and (as noted below) normal kprop propagation is disabled.
 The default is *false*. iprop_master_ulogsize  *integer*       Indicates the number of entries that should be retained in the update log.
 The default is 1000; the maximum number is 2500. iprop_slave_poll       *time interval* Indicates how often the slave should poll the master KDC for changes to the database.
 The default is two minutes. iprop_port             *integer*       Specifies the port number to be used for incremental propagation.
 This is required in both master and slave configuration files. iprop_logfile          *file name*     Specifies where the update log file for the realm database is to be stored.
-The default is to use the *database_name* entry from the realms section of the config file :ref:`kdc.conf`, with *.ulog* appended.
+The default is to use the *database_name* entry from the realms section of the config file :ref:`kdc.conf(5)`, with *.ulog* appended.
 (NOTE: If database_name isn't specified in the realms section, perhaps because the LDAP database back end is being used, or the file name is specified in the *dbmodules* section, then the hard-coded default for *database_name* is used.
 Determination of the *iprop_logfile*  default value will not use values from the *dbmodules* section.)
 ====================== =============== ===========================================

 Both master and slave sides must have principals named